Opentrons/Protocols/protocols/76ab0e/README.md

 	* Normalization

 ## Description
-This protocol is based on the [ML_normalization protocol](https://protocols.opentrons.com/protocol/ML-normalization) and it performs a custom sample normalization from a source PCR plate to a second PCR plate, diluting with water from a reservoir.
+This protocol is based on the [ML_normalization protocol](https://protocols.opentrons.com/protocol/ML-normalization) and it performs a custom sample normalization from a source PCR plate to a second PCR plate, diluting with diluent (e.g. buffer or water) from a reservoir.
 Sample and diluent volumes are specified via .csv file in the following format, including the header line (empty lines ignored):

 ```
 source plate well,destination plate well,volume sample (µl),volume diluent (µl)
 A1, A1, 2, 28
 ```

 Diluent is transferred first from the 12 well reservoir to the target plate wells as specified in the csv using the same pipette tip.
-After finishing, the pipette(s) drop their tip(s) and transfer samples to the target wells.
+After finishing, the pipette(s) drop their/its tip(s) and transfer samples to the target wells.

 This protocol loads the sample and destination plate on 2nd generation temperature modules